 Patients are willing to wait a long time for a practitioner they trust and feel genuinely cares about them.
 And they tend to be more loyal to someone they have a relationship with, in spite of a bad experience.

 So how do you develop that kind of trust?
 Here are just a few powerful ways.
 (Here are more ideas on improving the patient experience.)

 Believe it or not your relationship with a patient begins before you even meet them.
 More than 80% of people will look you up online before contacting you.
 Your website is their absolute first impression of you and needs to start to develop trust.
 Does it speak to their needs?
 Does it answer the questions they’re likely to ask?
 Does it portray you as someone they’d want to know?

 #2.
 Pay attention to your reviews.

-Almost all patients will look at your online reviews and 72% of them will rely on reviews alone to decide whether they’ll give you a try.
+Almost all patients will look at your online reviews and research shows that many of them rely on patient reviews (even over government ratings) to decide whether they’ll give you a try.
 Do you have enough reviews for your practice?
 Are they positive or negative?
 Making sure you have a steady stream of positive reviews will make patients inclined to trust you and give you the benefit of the doubt.
 (If you’re struggling with this, let’s talk.
 We can help.)

 You may also like What You Need to Know About Negative Reviews